 Rankings & Awards

-One of only 13 accredited four-year colleges to offer a degree in ASL.
+One of only 16 accredited colleges that offer BA degrees in ASL-English Interpretation.

 - #1College for Aspiring Comedians 2019 - College Magazine